5TH POSITION IN CLASSICAL BALLET

 - It is best to lift out of your hips, in an effort to make space between the hips and the bottom of the ribs.

 - Be aware not to roll on the front foot, on the contrary, pick up the instep, in doing so you will activate the inside thigh on that same leg.

 - Heels en avant!!!!

 Fifth position en pointe can be one of the most visually stunning positions in ballet.
 It is relatively easier to achieve an aesthetically beautiful 5th position en pointe than 5th position on flat.
 So, there’s the good news!
 When you are in 5th position en pointe, the audience should really only see your front leg, which means the position needs to be really crossed from the top of your legs right down to your ankle, like one long line of energy.
 The other part of your body that should be showing from an audience perspective is your back heel.
 So now there are two things showing from the front – the whole of your front leg, and the heel of your back leg.

 An undercrossed 5th position en pointe results in a very messy or unfinished look, which can be particularly prevalent in students.
 This is an area that can be easily achieved when setting the foundations of good technique en pointe.

-Just like 5th position on flat, try to squeeze your knees together, which will help you balance en pointe.
+Just like 5th position on flat, try to squeeze your knees together en pointe, which will help you balance and achieve that effortless look.
 If you practice using your turn out muscles and the vmo muscles consistently, the repetition will train your body to remain perfectly still en pointe, without boureeing.

 Written by; Vicki Attard